Nevada Diminished Value Claims

 Yes.
 Nevada recognizes third party diminished value claims when another driver is at fault.

-Can I file diminished value against my own insurer in Nevada?
+• Can I bring this claim against my own insurer in Nevada?

-In most cases, no. First party diminished value is typically not covered unless specifically stated in the policy.
+In most cases, no — first-party diminished value coverage is typically excluded unless it's specifically stated in the policy.

-There is no official Nevada formula.
-Market data, comparable listings, accident history, and repair severity are key factors in determining loss.
+Nevada has no official formula.
+Market data, comparable listings, accident severity, and repair quality all factor into the analysis.

-Nevada generally allows three years for property damage claims.
+Nevada generally allows three years from the date of the accident for property damage claims.

-They may, but claims often require strong documentation and supporting market evidence.
+Yes, but claims typically need strong documentation and supporting market evidence to get fair consideration.